jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 #### Layer 3

-A layer 3 document consists of
+A layer 3 document consists of:

- 1. a list of references to layer 1 documents
+ 1. a language tag for choosing the right kernel for execution
  2. a list of references to layer 2 documents
  3. a sequence of cells.

-Each cell is one of
+Each cell has one of the following types:

- 1. a documentation cell, containing text content plus a label identifying the format (Markdown etc.)
+ - a documentation cell, containing text content plus a label identifying the format (Markdown etc.)
- 2. a code cell, containing the unique identifier of a code block in one of the referenced layer 1 documents
+ - an code cell, containing a code block
- 3. an output cell, containing (1) the index of the layer 2 document that contains the output and (2) the sequence index of the output item inside the layer 2 document
+ - a reference to an execution record, consisting of (1) the index of the layer 2 document that contains the record and (2) the sequence index of the record inside the layer 2 document

+Code cells are for code that has never been executed.
+Executed code blocks can be retrieved through the execution record from layer 2.

 ### File formats